Big Con, Small Con: How to choose which con is right for you.

 Big cons are expensive.

 Let's say you go to Dragon Con, and in that hypothetical year, membership is $130 at the door.
 I always preorder a year in advance, which means I only paid $85.
-They mail me a postcard, I bring it to the con the day before it starts and, blamo, I have my membership.
+I have my membership.
 No premium memberships are available or required, and for whatever the eternal membership price is in that theoretical year, you can go to Dragon Con every year until you're dead and you'll never have to pay for a membership again.
-And that's a good thing, because membership costs go up every year.
+And that's a good thing, because membership costs go up.

 Not only do you have to buy a membership, you also have to pay for a hotel room if you travel somewhere to attend the con, and these can cost a pretty penny.
 You can bring some of the costs down by sharing a room with friends or finding a room to share online with someone you trust.